Measurement of a spin-1 system: Introduction

 \section{Introduction}

 The simplest non-trivial Hilbert space is the two-dimensional one, which describes a spin 1/2 or a qubit.
-The measurement of a spin 1/2 as realized in the Stern-Gerlach experiment \cite{Gerlach1922}\footnote{We remark that the Stern-Gerlach experiment provided the earliest direct evidence for the existence of spin, even though the hypothesis of spin would be advanced by Pauli only in 1924.
+The measurement of a spin 1/2 as realized in the Stern-Gerlach experiment\footnote{We remark that the Stern-Gerlach experiment provided the earliest direct evidence for the existence of spin, even though the hypothesis of spin would be advanced by Pauli only in 1924, two years after the experiment.
 Actually, Stern and Gerlach believed that the silver atoms had an angular momentum $L=1$, and their goal was to verify Bohr's prediction that the possible values of $L_z$ are quantized.
 The fact that the line corresponding to $L_z=0$ was missing from the experiment was overlooked.
-See \cite{Friedrich2003} for a recent historical account.} epitomizes the ideal quantum measurement, even though a realistic description of the measurement involves some complications \cite{Scully1987}.
+See {{\cite{Friedrich2003}}} for a recent historical account.} \cite{Gerlach1922} epitomizes the ideal quantum measurement, even though a realistic description of the measurement involves some complications \cite{Scully1987}.

 The next simplest system in quantum mechanics is provided by a three-dimensional Hilbert space, which can be realized, for instance, by a system with spin one.
 In the current jargon of quantum information, three-level systems are known as qutrits.
 They are known to provide higher-security quantum cryptography than qubits \cite{Bruss2002,Cerf2002}.
-Furthermore, it has been demonstrated that qutrits can be efficiently engineered and controlled, by using nonlinear optical techniques on biphotons \cite{Bogdanov2004,Lanyon2008}.
-To the best of my knowledge, there is no study of the measurement of a spin-1, while a spin-1/2 has been treated quite extensively \cite{Scully1987,Peres1989,Duck1989,DiLorenzo2008}.
-In this manuscript, I am going to fill this gap, by studying a von Neumann measurement of a spin-1 system followed, possibly, by a postselection \cite{Aharonov1964}.
+Furthermore, it has been demonstrated that qutrits can be efficiently engineered and controlled, by using nonlinear optical techniques on bi--photons \cite{Bogdanov2004,Lanyon2008}.
+Spin--1 systems are important also for fundamental issues, as the Kochen-Specker theorem requires an Hilbert space at least three--dimensional \cite{Kochen1967}.
+In this context, the possibility of realizing an arbitrary projective measurement was questioned \cite{Hultgren1977} (we remark that a pure state $\psi$ of a spin 1/2 system is always an eigenstate of a spin component $\mathbf{n}\cdot\mathbf{S}$, so that any projective measurement reduces to the measurement of a spin--component, but the same does not hold for a spin--1 system).
+This challenge was answered positively \cite{Swift1980}.
+The validity of Kochen--Specker theorem for unsharp measurements on a spin--1 system was also questioned \cite{Pitowsky1985,Meyer1999,Kent1999,Clifton2000}, and it was shown that the theorem holds if the unsharpness is distributed covariantly \cite{Breuer2002}.